Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

  - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="3923d260-f803-495e-8b59-018c7ab6f6bc" />

+   >**Success!** You successfully reviewed the Security posture and labeled an asset for further investigation.

 ### Task 5 - Manage Assets